uc-cdis/cloud-automation/doc/csoc-free-commons-steps.md

 # Commons built up steps

 The following guide is intended to guide you through the process of bringing up a gen3 commons.
+This particular guide is intended for those who would build commons independetly from a centralized account, said kind of account we call it CSOC and is used basically to control multiple commons, and also collect logs from all of them for later process.

+## Requirements

+To get stated, you must have an AWS account ready in which you will deploy all the resources required to stand up a commons.
+Unfortunatelly, the deployment may not be small enough, at least as for now, to enter into the free tier zone, therefore, costs may be involved if you decide to test this.

+On the bright side, because we use terraform to deploy almost all resources, it is realtively easy to tear them all down.

+In order to move on, you must have an EC2 instance up with an admin like role attached to it.
+It shouldn't matter in which VPC it is and if it's behind a bastion node or not.

+Additionally we recommend requesting a SSL certificate for the domain you are going to use to access your commons through AWS certificate manager before moving on, you'll need it later.

 ## First part, setting up the adminVM